is Communications trainee at KVS, the publisher of Elm Magazine. Contact: viivi.itkonen(a)kvs.fi

 Olga Vitzthum is a specialist in German studies and started her working life teaching at Lomonosov University in Moscow.
 For the last 20 years she has worked in adult education in Thuringia, 15 years of which she was the head of the Weimarer Land district adult education centre (Kreisvolkshochschule Weimarer Land).
 She is a member of the Advisory Committee for Continuing Education at the German Adult Education Association and the Executive Board of the Thuringian Association of Adult Education, is head of its Pedagogical Committee and is particularly involved in integrating people with migrant backgrounds.

-is an editor of Elm Magazine and an information officer at the Danish Adult Education Association.
+is an information officer at the Danish Adult Education Association.
 Contact: mv(a)dfs.dk

 Natalija Vrecer, PhD in social anthropology, is a research fellow at the Slovenian Institute for Adult Education.
 She published a book "Integration as a Human Right" in 2007 and together with collaborators the book on Serbs in Bela Krajina in 2012, which was also published in Serbia in 2013.
 During her career Natalija Vrecer has published research articles in 11 countries in the fields of integration of migrants, intercultural education, intercultural competencies, literacy of migrants, emotional literacy etc. She is member of the international editorial boards of the scientific magazines International Research in Education and Issues in Social Science.
 Contact: firstname.lastname@example.org